aromalri/Ykol/site/content/_index.md

 ---
-title: Great meal with a conscience
+title: Organic wrapped in love
 subtitle: Support sustainable farming while enjoying a meal
 image: /img/35409449-golden-paddy-field-house.jpg
 blurb:
   heading: Why Ykol?
   text: >-
-    Ykol is an initiative of young architects who believes in sustainable agriculture and the nature.
+    Ykol is an initiative of a group of young architects who believe in sustainable agriculture and the nature.
 We work in our field so that we can know the pulse of the soil.

+    We hope our humble venture could attract more young minds to the world of organic farming, both in physical labour and technological support.
+This is especially important in the present scenario when there is an alarming issue in food adulteration and various health issues connected with that.
 intro:
   heading: What we offer
   text: 'We offers high quality, organic and sustainable ; rice for the meals.'